-

 Fairport’s Cropredy Convention, 10-12 August 2017

-(Please note: For various reasons I will not mention all the groups that played this year.)
+Lars Nilsson wrote this review.
 There is some dispute about when the first Cropredy festival took place.
-The most common view is that it was the farewell concert Fairport … Continue reading
+The most common view is that it was the farewell concert Fairport Convention played in what was then the home village of several … Continue reading

 Posted in Music